MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-try-out.md

 [!include [banner](../includes/banner.md)]

 The process of trying out the distributed hybrid topology is simple.
-During the first stage, you should validate customizations to ensure that they work in the distributed topolog.
+During the first stage, you should validate customizations to ensure that they work in the distributed topology.
 You have two options.

 ## Option 1: Evaluate customizations in development environments